portfolio

 Adam Ben David (b.
 2000, Montréal) is a Jewish-Canadian artist working across sound, text, performance and sculptural installation.
 His practice moves between sonic composition and material labour to explore grief, loneliness and the fragilities of human connection.

 Drawing on a tense Jewish adolescence that oscillated between institutional indoctrination and warm religious ritual, Ben David engages the gestures, instability and angst of that formative period.
-Reclaiming a label often projected onto him, he mobilises “emo-ness” as both a formal and affective device: a confessional method for making the interior legible.
-Working with the historical and stereotypical figure of Jewish wandering, Ben David navigates absence, longing, and the desire for community, while reclaiming a Mizrahi-Jewish lineage nearly erased by colonial projects.
+Reclaiming a label often projected onto him, he mobilizes “emo-ness” as both a formal and affective device: a confessional method for making the interior legible.
+Working with the historical and stereotypical figure of Jewish wandering, Ben David navigates absence, longing, and the desire for community, while reclaiming an Arab-Jewish lineage nearly erased by colonial projects.

 In resistance to Zionism’s separation of diasporic Jews from their neighbours, Ben David’s work asks how art might connect us to a Jewishness beyond nationalism, and in turn, to those around us.